- ← All Travels

-Booked by you or by pedelon at your request.
+Booked by you or by pedelon at daily rates on request.
 Flight to/from Montpellier.

-From Cologne, Munich and Stuttgart, you can reach Montpelier by train in 9 to 12 hours with one transfer, in 12 hours from Hamburg and Berlin, two transfers cannot be avoided.
+From Cologne, Munich and Stuttgart, you can reach Montpellier by train in 9 to 12 hours with one transfer, in 12 hours from Hamburg and Berlin, two transfers cannot be avoided.

 Continuous motorway connections to Montpellier.
 You may keep your car in a public parking garage near the hotel during the bicycle trip (approx. 70 € /week).

 With your booking confirmation, you will receive the “pedelon travel information”, which contains useful notes on travelling to Montpellier and other advice around your trip.

 In Montpelier, the charming hotel „Le Guilhem“ will be waiting for the pedelon guests.
 The small town hotel in a former town palace has tastefully designed rooms.